Aurora Elements

 });

-Aurora Elements supports custom theming through the appearance option.
+Aurora Elements supports custom theming through the appearance option to make the form match your brand and design.

 const components = arise.components({